MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-http-adapter/index.md

 }
 ```

-Our adapter exposes just one resource URL which allows to retrieve the RSS feed from the backend service.
+The sample adapter exposes just one resource URL which allows to retrieve the RSS feed from the backend service.

 * `@GET` means that this procedure only responds to `HTTP GET` requests.
 * `@Produces("application/json")` specifies the Content Type of the response to send back.
 We chose to send the response as a `JSON` object to make it easier on the client-side.